Find Grad Schools

 9 Yearly Graduations

 University of California - Irvine is the 16th most popular school in the nation for students seeking a doctor's degree in philosophy & religious studies.
 Each year, around 36,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 9 people received their doctor's degree in philosophy & religious studies from UC Irvine.
-About 30% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
-Those who complete their doctor's degree in philosophy & religious studies at University of California - Irvine make a median salary of 58,984.
+Of these students, 44% were women and 44% were members of underrepresented racial-ethnic groups.

 #16